Lord Byron’s Newstead Abbey at Christmas

 NEWSTEAD ABBEY AT CHRISTMAS

 Lord Byron’s ancestral home, Newstead Abbey in Nottinghamshire is the setting for an exclusive pre-Christmas treat and is a ‘must’ for anyone interested in historic houses.
-We have been granted permission to take our tripods and lights inside- which is an almost UNIQUE opportunity for a property of this nature and we have exclusive access for the day.
+We have been granted permission to take our tripods and lights inside- which is an almost UNIQUE opportunity for a property of this nature and we have generous access for the day.

 This literary legend’s home is a former 12th century Augustinian priory which became the seat of the Byron family in 1540.
 The house retains its mediaeval character with cloisters and abbey west front, whilst its interiors have a mixture of ancient and victorian sympathies.
 Designers work with the curatorial team to create a series of beautiful period Christmas displays throughout the rooms, so that your photographs will ooze style!